Mesothelioma Hospice Care

 Get a Free Veterans Packet

-If you believe you have less than six months to live and feel like hospice is something you want to get involved in, you need to ask your doctor to refer you to a hospice program.
-Hospice can be used any time the patient feels like they need extra help after the active treatment of the disease is no longer doing its job.
+To pursue hospice care, you must ask your doctor for a referral to a hospice program.
+Hospice can be used whenever the patient feels like they need extra help after the active treatment of the disease is no longer doing its job.

-To learn more about care options for mesothelioma, or to find a specialist in your area, get a free Mesothelioma Veterans Packet.
+To learn more about care options for mesothelioma or to find a specialist in your area, get your free Mesothelioma Veterans Packet.

 Veterans Support Team